-Definition: following admission to the University all students are required to register at the start of their studies and in each subsequent year of study.
+Definition : following admission to the University all students are required to register at the start of their studies and in each subsequent year of study.
 Registration is the procedure by which students confirm personal information about themselves, pay their tuition (and other university) fees.
 Registration leads to the creation of an individual student record to provide the student with access to university facilities and resources and to enable the University to record academic information against the student record for the duration of their registration.
 Registration is also the means by which students formally agree to abide by the University's rules and regulations.

-- B13.1R A student may register for more than one specific award simultaneously subject to not exceeding the maximum number of credits for which enrolment is permitted at any one time. - B13.2R A student may not receive more than one award of the University as a result of a continuous period of registration for a specific award - B13.3R When a student achieves the credits required for the award on which the student is registered, that award will be made and the student's registration will be terminated.
-(See C6 below).

-- Acceptance by the student of the highest award for which the student is eligible as determined by the decision of an examining board constitutes termination of the registration for that award.
+- B13.1R A student may register for more than one specific award simultaneously subject to not exceeding the maximum number of credits for which enrolment is permitted at any one time. - B13.2R A student may not receive more than one award of the University as a result of a continuous period of registration for a specific award - B13.3R When a student achieves the credits required for the award on which the student is registered, that award will be made and the student's registration will be terminated. - B13.4R Acceptance by the student of the highest award for which the student is eligible as determined by the decision of an examining board constitutes termination of the registration for that award.
 A student may, subject to gaining admission, commence a new registration for a higher award within the same subject or programme, or register for a different award.
-Such registration shall be treated as a new registration for the purpose of eligibility for that award.
-(See B4 below.) - B13.5R Registration for an award and enrolment on a module is subject to gaining admission to the award or module - B13.6P Link to http://acreq.uwe.ac.uk/ (guidance on registration and enrolment)
+Such registration shall be treated as a new registration for the purpose of eligibility for that award. - B13.5R Registration for an award and enrolment on a module is subject to gaining admission to the award or module